 Playa lakes are round hollows in the ground in the Southern High Plains of the United States.
 They are ephemeral, meaning that they are only present at certain times of the year.
 The temporal nature of playa lakes led to confusion on the part of early European explorers, some of whom described the region as a desert and others a land of millions of small lakes.
 Most playas fill with water only after spring rainstorms when freshwater collects in the round depressions of the otherwise flat landscape of West Texas, Oklahoma, New Mexico, Colorado, and Kansas.
 There are also a few saltwater-filled playas.
 These are fed by water from underlying aquifers, which brings salt with it as it percolates up through the soil.
 As the water evaporates, the salt is left behind in the increasingly salty playas.
 There are many theories as to the origin of playas, but the most widely accepted are that playas are either carved by wind or formed by land subsidence (they are sinkholes).
 Whatever their origin, playas are important to humans, animals and plants of the High Plains.
+You can find out more information about playa lakes at the Playa Lakes Joint Venture.
+Exit

 Functions & Values